airswap/airswap-protocols/source/pool/README.md

 ## Running Tests

 :bulb: Prior to testing locally, run `yarn compile` in the `airswap-protocols` project root to build required artifacts.
-Also in root, run `yarn ganache` before running `yarn test` in another shell.